gelguy/wilder.nvim/README.md

 ![Fuzzy](https://i.imgur.com/rFgEVJ2.png)

-The pipeline is essentially a list of functions (referred to as pipes) which are executed in order, passing the result of the previous function to the next one.
+The pipeline is a list of functions (referred to as pipes) which are executed in order, passing the result of the previous function to the next one.
 `wilder#branch()` is a higher-order pipe which is able to provide control flow given its own lists of pipelines.

 See the docs at `:h wilder-pipeline` for a more details.

-In the meantime, here are some pipeline examples:
+Here are some more example pipelines:

 #### History